nikolas/OWASP-CRS-Documentation/install.rst

 Many operating systems provide package managers in order to aid in the install of software packages and their associated dependencies.
 Even though ModSecurity is relatively straight forward to install, some people prefer using package managers due to their ease.
 It should be noted here that many package managers do not up date their releases very frequently, as a result it is quite likely that your distribution may be missing required features or possibly even have security vulnerabilities.
 Additionally, depending on your package/package manager your ModSecurity configuration will be laid out slightly different.

 On Fedora we will find that when you use 'dnf install mod_security' you will receive the base ModSecurity package.
 Apache's configuration files are split out within this environment such that there are different folders for the base config (etc/httpd/config/), user configuration (etc/httpd/conf.d/, and module configuration (/etc/httpd/conf.modules.d/).
 The Fedora ModSecurity 2.x package places the LoadModule and associated 'Include's within /etc/httpd/conf.modules.d/10-mod_security.conf.
-Additionally, it places some of the reccomended default rules in /etc/httpd/conf.d/mod_security.conf.
+Additionally, it places some of the recommended default rules in /etc/httpd/conf.d/mod_security.conf.
 It is this secondary configuration file that will setup the locations where you should add your rules.
 By default it reads in all config files from the /etc/httpd/modsecurity.d/ and /etc/httpd/modsecurity.d/activated_rules/ folder.
-To keep order I would reccomend testing this configuration by placing a rules.conf file within the activiated_rules folder.
+To keep order I would recommend testing this configuration by placing a rules.conf file within the activiated_rules folder.
 Within this rules.conf file add the following:

 .. code-block:: bash

     SecRuleEngine On
     SecRule ARGS:testparam "@contains test" "id:1234,deny,status:403,msg:'Our test rule has triggered'"

 Upon saving and restarting Apache (systemctl restart httpd.service) you should be able to navigate to a your local webserver.
-Once this is accomplished try passing the 'testparam' paramater with the value 'test' such as via the following URL:http://localhost/?testparam=test.
+Once this is accomplished try passing the 'testparam' parameter with the value 'test' such as via the following URL:http://localhost/?testparam=test.
 You should receive a 403 Forbidden status.
 If you do congratulations, ModSecurity is ready for the OWASP CRS rules.

 Nginx with ModSecurity 2.x Compiled
 -----------------------------------
 ModSecurity 2.x currently doesn't support the new Nginx loadable modules.
 As a result, it is required that you compile Nginx from source with ModSecurity.
-For more information on how to do this see the ModSecurity documentaiton.
+For more information on how to do this see the ModSecurity documentation.
 Once ModSecurity is compiled in you will have to specify both 'ModSecurityEnabled' and 'ModSecurityConfig' within any location block where you want ModSecurity enabled.
 An example would look similar to below.

 .. code-block:: bash